Code Catalog

 ##

-## This fits a simple model, saves one asymptotic-interval plot, and
+## This fits a simple local-linear model and then shows the

 library(np)